scraggo/scraggo.github.io/content/blog/tech/combining-design-patterns-flyweight-memento/index.md

 ### How the Flyweight pattern works

 The [Flyweight pattern](https://refactoring.guru/design-patterns/flyweight) greatly reduces RAM usage for objects that are used repeatedly throughout an application.
 Each object usage has a _shared_ (intrinsic) state and (optionally) a _unique_ (extrinsic) state.
-The flyweight intelligently caches the shared state and allows operations that involve both the unique and shared states of an object.
+The flyweight caches the shared states by key and allows operations that involve both the unique and shared states of an object.

 I very much encourage you to read through [Flyweight pattern | Refactoring Guru](https://refactoring.guru/design-patterns/flyweight).
 It contains a lot more information, including the UML diagram.

-Here's my summary of the pattern's affordances, properties, and methods:
+Here's a summary of the pattern's affordances, properties, and methods:

 - Common Problem Scenario - Your app needs to create lots of unique objects that share some common elements.
 Your program crashes because these objects are taking up a lot of memory.
 - Terminology